skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 - High school students with registered library cards can use the suite of Apple computers in our High School Lounge
 - Internet computers for children in kindergarten through 8th grade are available in the Youth Computer Lab; the Youth Digital Media Lab next door has iMacs and specialized software
-- Several computersin our Youth Services  feature games, homework resources, and apps.
+- Elsewhere in Youth Services, we have computers and mounted iPads featuring age-appropriate games, homework resources, and apps.

-The preschool, game, and homework computers are available when the Library opens and are turned off 15 minutes before Library closing.
-Internet and Youth Digital Media Lab computers are available according to the Youth Computer Lab schedule.

 ##WiFi

-We off free wireless internet connection.
-Wireless printing is also available.
+We off free wireless internet connection and wireless printing.

 ###Wireless Printing

 Visit Skokie Public Library's PrintSpot webpage to send print jobs to the Library's printers from a laptop connected to the Library's wireless network or from any computer outside of the Library with an Internet connection.

 - The cost for black and white printing is 10¢ per page.
-Color printing is currently not available.
-- Print jobs can be retrieved at the Print Release Stations found in Computer Commons (second floor).
+- Retrieve print jobs at the Print Release Stations in the second-floor Computer Commons.
-- Unclaimed print jobs will be deleted four hours after they are sent.
+- Unclaimed print jobs will be deleted 4 hours after they're sent.
-- If you plan to use wireless printing on a regular basis, print from a mobile device, or print webpages that require a login, we recommned you download and install the [PrintWhere driver](http://www.printeron.com/services-support/downloads.html).
+- If you plan to use wireless printing regularly, we recommend you download and install the [PrintWhere driver](http://www.printeron.com/services-support/downloads.html).
-- To print an email message or attachment from a mobile device forward your email to [skokie-adultservices@printspots.com](skokie-adultservices@printspots.com).
-You will be sent a confirmation email for each message and attachment.
+- To print an email message or attachment from a mobile device, forward your email to [skokie-adultservices@printspots.com](skokie-adultservices@printspots.com).
+Youconfirmation email for each message and attachment.